 It’s tempting to hold off on investing until all this blows over.
 Is that the right approach?

-The answer, plain and simple, is no. Recessions provide a unique opportunity to make big money — if you know what you’re doing.
+The answer, plain and simple, is no. Recessions provide a unique opportunity to make big money and grow your wealth — if you know what you’re doing.

-You may have already ready my long post on the best ways to invest 100k.
-Right now I want to talk about the downturn in the economy and how to best position yourself to profit.
+I wrote another post on how to invest 100k and assumed the economy was doing well so now I want to talk about the downturn in the economy and how to best position yourself to profit.

 Here are my top suggestions for investing 100k over the next one to three years.